GenAI Capabilities Marketers Should Demand From Their Tech Partners

 What are the right questions to ask your vendor to figure out whether their AI is truly ready to support your team?

-GenAI should make you faster, especially when the window to act is short
+How can GenAI make you faster when the window to act is short?

 Speed isn’t just nice to have—it’s the difference between leading the category and reacting too late.
 Especially in performance channels where trends shift midweek, competition moves fast, and campaign windows are short.